 - Grab the sides and step in to the cockpit.

-- Sit down in the seat and place your feet on the braces.
+- Sit down in the seat and adjust the foot braces, then place your feet on them.

 - Push off the shoreline with your paddle.

 - Always wear your life vest or personal flotation device.

 - Be aware of the water current and depth.